I listened to an interview the other day…

 - Create a simple, screen-free wind-down routine

-- Get a dose of morning sunlight (helps reset your body clock!)
+- Get a dose of morning sunlight (it helps reset your body clock!)

-Your body usually doesn’t have a problem detoxing on its own — but you have to play your part in supporting it!
+Your body usually doesn’t have a problem detoxing on its own — your job is just to support it!

-→ Your liver processes excess estrogen and hormone byproducts.
-It also helps convert inactive hormones into usable forms.
+- Your liver processes excess estrogen and hormone byproducts, and helps convert inactive hormones into usable forms.

-→ Your lymphatic system is like your body’s drainage system — clearing out waste, inflammation, and toxins.
+- Your lymphatic system is like your body’s drainage — clearing out waste, inflammation and toxins.
 But unlike your heart, your lymph has no pump.
 It relies on your movement.

 If your liver or lymph are sluggish, you might feel: